Connect with a certified trainer for free

 An AC separation can occur in six different degrees:

-• Type I: The AC ligament is sprained or slightly torn, but still intact.
+• Type I: The AC ligament is sprained or slightly torn but still intact.
 The joint may be slightly out of place.
-This is the most common type of AC separation.
+This is the most common type of shoulder separation.

 • Type II: The AC ligament is torn completely through, but the coracoclavicular ligaments are unharmed.

 • Type III: The AC joint is completely separated.
-The AC ligament and the coracoclavicular ligaments are completely torn through.
-The clavicle may be visibly pushed up or elevated.
+The AC ligament and the coracoclavicular ligaments are torn.
+The collarbone injury may cause visible elevation.

 What causes AC Separation?